2ndQuadrant/pglogical/README.md

 Use `pg_logical_slot_peek_changes` to examine the change stream without destructively consuming changes.
-This is extremely helpful when trying to determine why an error occurs in a downstream, since you can examine a json-ified representation of the xact.
+This is extremely helpful when trying to determine why an error occurs in a downstream, since you can examine a transaction in json (rather than binary) format.
 It's necessary to supply a minimal set of required parameters to the output plugin.

 e.g. given setup: